5dprinted/azure-iot-sdks/readme.md

 - Node device SDK:
    - [Simple device sample](node/device/samples/simple_sample_device.js): Shows how to connect to IoT Hub and send and receive messages using Node.js on a device.
    - [Send batch](node/device/samples/send_batch_http.js): Shows how to connect to IoT Hub and send a batch of messages using Node.js on a device.
-   - [Azure IoT Suite Remote Monitoring device sample](node/device/samples/remote_monitoring.js): Shows how to connect a device runnig Node.js to an Azure IoT Suite remote Monitoring preconfigured solution.
+   - [Azure IoT Suite Remote Monitoring device sample](node/device/samples/remote_monitoring.js): Shows how to connect a device running Node.js to an Azure IoT Suite remote Monitoring preconfigured solution.
 - Node service SDK:
    - [Registry manager simple sample](node/service/samples/registry_sample.js): Shows how to manage the device ID registry of IoT Hub from a Node.js application.
    - [Bulk Registry sample](node/service/samples/registry_sample.js): Shows how to create a set of device IDs in the device ID registry of IoT Hub in bulk from a Node.js application.